datavzrd/datavzrd.github.io/src/docs/configuration.rst

    * - ellipsis
      - Allows to shorten the length of the displayed String in the pills to *n* characters.
      -
+   * - merge
+     - Allows to eliminate the whitespace between individual pills and merging them into one multi-colored pill.
+     - false

 Example: